c58/marsdb/README.md

 [![Dependency Status](https://david-dm.org/c58/marsdb.svg)](https://david-dm.org/c58/marsdb)

 MarsDB is a lightweight client-side database.
 It's based on a Meteor’s `minimongo` matching/modifying implementation.
-It's carefully written on `ES6`, usess `modular lodash`, have a `Promise` based interface and may be backed with any storage implementation (LevelUP, LocalStorage, IndexedDB, etc).
+It's carefully written on `ES6`, have a `Promise` based interface and may be backed with any storage implementation (LevelUP, LocalStorage, IndexedDB, etc).
 For now implemented only LocalStorage and [LocalForage](https://github.com/mozilla/localForage) storage managers.
 It's also supports `observable` cursors.

 MarsDB supports any kind of find/update/remove operations that Meteor’s minimongo does.
 So, go to the Meteor docs for supported query/modifier operations.